Trump’s sports kick is about politics, but fans have a say

+He’s attended a World Series game, hosted the champion Washington Nationals , gone to New York for a mixed martial arts tournament and gotten in some chilly rounds of golf.
+And on Saturday, he planned to be at the college football showdown between No. 1 LSU and No. 2 Alabama in Tuscaloosa, Alabama.

-WASHINGTON (AP)President Donald Trump is on a sports kick, taking in a baseball game, a mixed martial arts tournament and a college football game and getting in some chilly rounds of golf.
-Even his re-election campaign made the most of sporting events by airing a pricey television ad during the World Series.
+Trump’s re-election campaign has made the most of sporting events by airing a pricey television ad during the World Series.

-Trump attended Game 5 of the series and days later hosted the victorious Washington Nationals at the White House.
-He watched the Ultimate Fighting Championship at Madison Square Garden in New York.
-On Saturday, he heads south to watch the two highest-ranked college football teams – Louisiana State University and the University of Alabama – face off in Tuscaloosa, Alabama.
-And next month, Trump might flip a coin again at the Army-Navy game, continuing a presidential tradition dating to President Theodore Roosevelt.
+Trump attended Game 5 of the series and days later brought the Nationals to the White House.
+He had a close-up seat for the Ultimate Fighting Championship at Madison Square Garden.
+Next month, Trump might flip a coin again at the Army-Navy game in Philadelphia, continuing a presidential tradition dating to President Theodore Roosevelt.
+In January 2018, Trump attended the Alabama-Georgia national title game in Atlanta.

-Presidents have long used sporting events to woo support, but they also are a venue for fans to express their own political leanings.
+Presidents have long used sporting events to woo support, but these events also are a venue for fans to express their own political leanings.

-Both loud boos and cheers could be heard as Trump took his seat ahead of the recent pay-per-view Ultimate Fighting Championship match in New York.
-That greeting was warmer than the reception Trump received at the World Series, when he was roundly booed and became the target of a ”Lock him up!” chant.
+Both loud boos and cheers could be heard as Trump took his seat ahead of the recent pay-per-view UFC title match.
+That greeting was warmer than the reception Trump received at the World Series at Nationals Park, when he was roundly booed and became the target of a “Lock him up!” chant.

 “Regardless of your political views, that’s pretty cool, having the president at the game,” said LSU quarterback Joe Burrow.